Nikoleta-v3/blog/_posts/2017-10-20-python-graphs-got.md

 Networks of Thrones</a>, by Andrew Beveridge and Jie Shan.
 In their work they created a network for each of the five books in the series of
 <a href="http://www.georgerrmartin.com/book-category/">a song of Ice and Fire</a>.
-Each note of the network corresponds to a character whose name (or nickname) is mentioned within the book.
+Each node of the network corresponds to a character whose name (or nickname) is mentioned within the book.
 If two character names (or nicknames) appeared within 15 words an edge is added to connect these two characters.
 An edge weight was also applied based on the number of interactions of the characters.
-The data are open and accessible on
+The data is open and accessible on
 <a href="https://github.com/mathbeveridge/asoiaf">Beveridge’s Github profile</a>.
 </p>